Mary Whelan

 Installation and calibration of laser spectrometer; method development for programmable flask sampling for flights over the Amazon, in collaboration with Joe Berry of the Carnegie Institution, Elliott Campbell of UC Santa Cruz, Luciana Gatti of INPE, and John Miller of NOAA.

-Boulder Creek, CA: Big Basin State Park, 2016-continuing
+Boulder Creek, CA: Big Basin State Park, 2016-2020

 Design and construction of instrument platform, installed 65 m up at the top of redwood tree, for continuous observation of OCS, CO, and CO2.
 Soil, litter, and lichen collection and incubation.